HYGiPac R2

 Limited intervention hygienic powder filling system for low throughputs up to 5 metric tonnes/hr

 The GEA HYGiPac R2 limited intervention filling system provides multi-stage filling and bag handling in a smaller footprint than its predecessor – the RBF-500Li.
-The result is a smaller form factor machine that retains all of the features and functionality of the earlier model.
+The result is a smaller form factor machine that retains many of the features and functionality of the earlier model.

 Being a smaller footprint brings additional benefits in reduced packing room size, services consumption, demand on HVAC and more.